 Constantly Turning On

-If your system is always running, particularly if it’s not blowing much cool air, then you possibly have a problem.
-It might be an issue that’s easy to rectify with a routine maintenance, but it could also be an indicator that your system has to work harder to cool your home and that results in wasted energy and wasted money.
+If your system is always running, especially if it’s not blowing much cool air, then you possibly have a problem.
+It might be something that’s easy to rectify with a seasonal tune-up, but it could also be an indicator that your system has to work more to keep your home cool and comfortable and that means wasted energy and wasted money.

-If your air conditioning system starts producing strange noises, there might be a problem.
-Higher pitched noises could mean an issue with one of the motors.
-Rattling noises may signal a part has come loose.
+If your air conditioning system starts producing strange noises, there may be a problem.
+Higher pitched noises may mean an issue with one of the motors.
+Rattling noises may signal a part is loose.
 Don’t take any chances.
-Call an expert to take a look and determine if it’s a complication worth repairing or if it will always be an ongoing issue.
+Call a professional to take a look and determine if it’s a complication worth repairing or if it will always be an ongoing issue.

 Signs of Aging

 Just like everything (and everyone), the more something ages, the weaker it usually gets.
-Is your system not cooling as well as it did a few years ago?
-Are some rooms colder or hotter than others?
+Is your system not cooling as well as it did five years ago?
+Are certain rooms hotter or colder than others?
 Is it taking a larger amount of time to get your home cool?
-All of these are common signs of an aging system.
-If your AC is struggling and is getting close to or over 10 years in age, call Midway Services and 727-219-2471 for a no-charge in-home estimate and learn about our current discounts on energy-efficient air conditioning systems.
+These are all typical indicators of an aging AC.
+If your system is struggling and is getting close to or over 10 years in age, call Midway Services and 727-219-2471 for a no-charge in-home estimate and learn about our current discounts on energy-efficient systems.